SelecTree: Tree Detail

 Growth Rate: 24 Inches per Year.

 Longevity 40 to 150 years.

-Leaves Pinnately Compound Odd, Blue Green or Medium Green, Gold, Deciduous.
+Leaves Pinnately Compound Odd, Bluish Green or Silver or Gray Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 White.
 Flowers in Spring.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.